Last Updated on December 3, 2021 by rudyooms

 This blog will be about what options you have when you got a lot of non-managed shared devices that need to run the Teams desktop app.

-Imagine the next scenario: Just right before the first Covid19 wave, a company made the decision to transform their organization to a modern zero trust company.
-Before this decision was made, everyone was working on a remote desktop cluster which was placed inside a datacentre and none of their (shared) on-premise devices were managed.
+Imagine the next scenario: Just right before the first Covid19 wave, a company made the decision to transform their organization into a modern zero trust company.
+Before this decision was made, everyone was working on a remote desktop cluster that was placed inside a datacentre and none of their (shared) on-premise devices was managed.

 And like everyone, they immediately wanted to start using teams.
 Of course, we made sure some of the governance was applied.
 But what could be the problem?
 Most of the devices are non-managed shared devices…

 So, user A will open teams and enter their credentials accepts the MFA prompt, and teams is logged in.
 Guess what will happen when user B needs that device?

 When user A doesn’t log out of Teams before shutting down the device, the next user has access to user A their Teams account.
 Of course, this is not proper governance, but it’s very understandable this happens.